By Fred Eugene Ray

 Short on cash and having severely limited citizenship, the Spartans relied upon a system of alliances.
 The Peloponnesian League gave them access to tremendous manpower, but had serious handicaps.
 Sparta often had to coerce or cajole reluctant allies into action.
 There was also danger that a balking ally might spark an unwanted and costly conflict.
 Indeed, Thucydides suggested that Corinth set off the great Peloponnesian War in just such a way.
 In contrast, Athens had full control over its own larger military, as well as those of other states that were much closer to being subjects than true partners.

-As the Athenians expanded hoplite strength, they also greatly boosted their number of horsemen.
+As Athenian soldiers grew in number and strength, the Greek city-state also greatly boosted its number of horsemen.
 Their cavalry force grew from fewer than 100 riders to some 2,200 during the fifth century bc.
 This was the only contingent of its kind among southern Greeks and was quite large even by the standards of horse-rich central and northern Greece.
 Moreover, Athenians held an edge over other cavalry in mounted archers.
 Originally imported from Scythia, these deadly riders rose to 200-strong.
 Horses made easy targets for the javelins of opposing skirmishers.
 By using an alternative screen of swift horse-archers with longer ranging composite bows, Athens transformed its cavalry into one of the most dangerous and versatile in all of Greece.

 The cavalry experience inspired Athenians to develop further skills to guard their flanks.
 These could be either natural or man-made barriers, the latter of which saw use at Marathon in 490 bc.
 Frontinus described the Athenians building a crude wooden barricade, or abatis, to stretch their front against a hillside and discourage a mounted enemy attack.
 Likewise, they exploited existing structures outside Syracuse in 414 bc to repel horsemen, and they did so again inside Athens at the Battle of Munychia in 403 bc.
 All the same, reliance on natural barriers was the more common tack.
 At Plataea and Mycale (479 bc), Eurymedon (466 bc), and Anapus (415 bc), the Athenians won victories with their flanks resting on seashore, streambed, or uplands.